 How to find the best Prime Day deals

-Shopping Amazon Prime Day can be an exhausting and overwhelming experience if you aren't prepared for what's ahead.
-While Prime Day is some of the most fun deal hunters will have all year, it can easily go bad if you aren’t sure what of to look for – or how to look for it.
-Here are some helpful suggestions to shopping Amazon Prime Day and tips on how to save the most money this year.
+While Prime Day is a great chance for deal hunters to snag some of the best discounts of the year, it can easily go wrong if you aren’t sure what to look for, or how to look for it.
+With that in mind, here’s our expert advice for shopping on Amazon Prime Day, and how to save the most money this year.

-Don’t just shop at Amazon: This may be a weird one to hear, considering this is Amazon Prime Day we're talking about, but hear us out.
-Since Prime Day has gotten so dang popular over the years, many retailers out there are trying to get in on the action by running their own Prime Day-like sales alongside Amazon.
-If you've got a favourite store you like to shop at, don’t be afraid to shop there as well.
-You'll be surprised what kind of discounts you can find.
+Don’t just shop at Amazon: This one may surprise you, but hear us out.
+Since Prime Day has gotten so popular over the years, many retailers have begun trying to get in on the action by running their own Prime Day-like sales alongside Amazon.
+Stores such as JB Hi-Fi, The Good Guys and even eBay Australia are ones to watch, so don’t be afraid to shop there as well.
+You could be surprised by what kind of discounts you can find.

-Trust your gut on reviews: Here's the thing with Amazon’s review system, it's not very good at filtering out useless and unhelpful feedback.
-If you head to almost any major product released in the past year, you'll see one star reviews with one sentence clearly expressing dissatisfaction and nothing else.
+Trust your gut on reviews: Amazon’s review system isn’t very good at filtering out useless and unhelpful feedback.
+If you head to almost any major product released in the past year, you might see one-star reviews with a single sentence clearly expressing dissatisfaction and nothing else.
 You may even find "fake reviews" to help deter you from a good product or even steer you towards buying a bad product.
-If it’s something you truly want and it’s on sale, reviews may help but at the end of the day it's your money!
+If it’s something you truly want and it’s on sale, you can use free services like Fakespot to make sure the user reviews are genuine.

 Compare prices: This applies to everything.
-Clothing, electronics, you name it.
-If it’s on sale during Prime Day, chances are every seller who has it is dropping their prices.
-What you may not know, however, is that it may be cheaper in some cases to check out alternative sellers.
-Don't be afraid to click that "see other buying options" button from time to time.
+Clothing, electronics, pet supplies, you name it.
+If it’s on sale during Prime Day, chances are most major sellers stocking it are dropping their prices, and they are all competing against each other.
+What you may not know, however, is that it may be cheaper at alternative sellers, so don’t be afraid to click that "see other buying options" button from time to time.

-Stick with us: If you don’t want to spend too much time and energy in bargain hunting during Prime Day, then bookmark this page as we’ll be doing just that for you.
-T3’s deals team will be on hand to pick out the juiciest offers on a wide variety of tech and lifestyle products and we’ll list them right here in an easy-to-navigate page.
+Stick with us: If you don’t want to spend too much time and energy on bargain hunting during Prime Day, then bookmark this page as we’ll be doing just that for you.
+T3’s deals team will be on hand to pick out the juiciest offers on a wide variety of tech and lifestyle products, and we’ll list them right here in an easy-to-navigate page.